JoshMormann/redacted-form/README.md

 - Custom ASCII logo/seal and title from config

 ## Deployment
+### Netlify
+- This repo includes netlify.toml configured to serve from the repository root with no build step.
+- Connect the GitHub repo to Netlify and enable continuous deployment.
+On each push to main, Netlify will deploy.
+- Build settings:
+  - Build command: empty
+  - Publish directory: /

 This is a static site and can be served by any static host (Vercel, Netlify, GitHub Pages, S3/CloudFront, etc.).
 Ensure config.js points WEBHOOK_URL at your production workflow and that secrets are not committed.

 ## License